Salon Business Plan Template: How-To Guide + Example

 Local Publications

-[Company name] will announce its opening several weeks in advance through publicity pieces in multiple local newspapers and publications.
+[Salon Name] will announce its opening several weeks in advance through publicity pieces in multiple local newspapers and publications.
 Regular advertisements will run to maintain exposure to relevant markets.
 Community newspapers, school publications, youth sports programs, and similar channels will be a major promotion effort.

 Major Publications